joseck0510/CV/README.md

 - Built and worked within several teams to deliver business functions including sales, software product management, and customer services.

-- Worked as an intern with the Jamaican Council for Human Rights to draft constitutional appeals against the death  penalty and worked with the US Embassy to produce the annual State Department Human Rights Report (Jamaica)
+- Worked as a volunteer with the Jamaican Council for Human Rights to draft constitutional appeals against the death  penalty and worked with the US Embassy to produce the annual State Department Human Rights Report (Jamaica)

 ## Education